DaveWoodCom/XCGLogger/README.md

 Swift does away with the C preprocessor, which kills the ability to use ```#define``` macros.
 This means our traditional way of generating nice debug logs is dead.
 Resorting to just plain old ```println``` calls means you lose a lot of helpful information, or requires you to type a lot more code.

-Use version 2.0 or above for Swift 1.2, and version 1.9 for Swift 1.1.
+Use XCGLogger version 3.x for Swift 2.0, XCGLogger version 2.x for Swift 1.2, and XCGLogger version 1.x for Swift 1.1 and below.

 ###Communication _(Hat Tip AlamoFire)_